A man with a big belly holding a beer glass

 Alcohol causes inflammation in your body, affects your gut microbiome and damages your gut wall.
 When your body is inflamed and when you have gut dysbiosis, you can’t burn fat.

 Now, this doesn’t mean you can’t have a drink every now and then.
 Our advice is to make it no more than one to two drinks, one to two times a week.
-A glass of red or a vodka and soda every now and then isn’t going to hurt.
+A glass of red or a vodka and soda has it’s place in many people’s lives – although make sure drink responsibly and ensure you take care of your health first and foremost!

 General FAQ